 There are many ways to burn calories and fat, some of which are mentioned below.
 Whenever you’re physically active and moving around, you’re body will be expending calories.
-It’s important to find an activity that you enjoy so that you can at it, as you need to burn calories on a daily basis for weight loss.
-Here, we list some of the best exercises for burning calories and fat.
+What’s most important is that you find an activity you enjoy and keep at it.

 If you’re an experienced runner and can run at a speed of 10.9 miles an hour for 30 minutes, you’ll burn approximately 707 calories (this is for a 165 lb person).
 However, this is a very intense pace, so if you can’t quite make the cut, don’t worry.
 Reduce your speed to a leisurely 5.5 miles an hour and burn the same amount of calories during an hour-long jog instead.
 Remember, your body will plateau the minute it gets comfortable with any exercise, so find ways to push yourself each time.
 The best way to burn the most fat is to incorporate intervals of jogging with intervals of sprinting, giving you the best of both worlds.

 A person weighing 150 pounds can burn approximately 750 calories in an hour of jumping rope.
 If you weigh more than that, you’ll burn even more calories in that hour.